Resume / curriculum vitae for Paula Wethington of Monroe, Michigan.

 Publicity and communications experience:

-- Vendor booth representative at information expos on behalf of The Monroe News and Bedford Now.
-This includes handling a shift every year for the company booth at the Monroe County Fair and several years staffing the company booth at the Bedford Business Association Trade Fair.
+- Designated representative at community events on behalf of The Monroe News.
+This includes booth shifts at the Monroe County Fair and the Bedford Business Association Trade Fair.
 2000-present.

 - Company newsletter editor for The News-Messenger and The News Herald.
 Wrote and edited copy for monthly employee publication.
 1991-1999.

 - Internal communications for The Monroe News to include committee reports and event photos.
-See entry in leadership category / secretary for employee council entry.
+This was part of my duties during the nearly two years I was secretary for our employee council; and I’m still the one most likely to take pictures at company events.
 2014-2015.

-- Recording secretary for a Star Trek fan club in Toledo, Ohio.
-I co-founded the club and served over 10 years as its vice president, current role is as a senior staff member.
-Regardless of my chapter office, I have handled much of the recording secretary duties.
-I also staffed information booths for the club at movie premiere parties in northwest Ohio, participated in parades, wrote reports about regional and national conventions for our club newsletter, and was interviewed for a newspaper article about the organization.
-1991-present.
+- Founding member for a Star Trek fan club in Toledo, Ohio.
+I served over 10 years as its vice president; and in the meantime and afterward handled recording secretary duties.
+In addition, I staffed information booths for the club at movie premiere parties, participated in parades, wrote articles about museum field trips for our club newsletter, served on a convention discussion panel, and was interviewed for a newspaper article about the club.
+1991-2016.

 Leadership and volunteer experience:

 - Secretary for Monroe News Employee Stock Ownership Plan council.
-The interdepartment council was a key part of The Monroe News’ corporate structure during its employee ownership years.
-I was one of six employees serving on this committee on rotating terms, and became secretary as soon as I joined.
-My duties included participating in employee ownership and business workshops, hosting and promoting employee social events, hosting receptions for the company board of directors, reviewing employee concerns to send to management team, taking photos that were used for internal and external communications, and keeping council minutes.
+This committee was a key part of The Monroe News’ corporate structure during its employee ownership years.
+I was one of six employees from across the company who served on rotating terms, and was elected among the panel as secretary as soon as my term began.
+My duties included participating in continuing education workshops relating to the logistics of employee ownership, hosting employee social events, hosting receptions on company board of directors meeting dates, reviewing employee concerns to send to the management team, taking photos for internal and external communications, and keeping council minutes.
 January 2014-September 2015.

 - Member of Customer Service Committee at The News-Messenger in Fremont, Ohio.
-The core assignment of this interdepartment committee was to discuss ways to improve customer service for external and internal customers.
+The goal of this interdepartment committee was to discuss ways to improve customer service for external and internal customers.
 We also hosted employee social events and reviewed employee concerns to send to management team.
 1991-1995.

 - Board member of Fremont Ross Music Alumni Foundation.
 This volunteer organization in my hometown of Fremont, Ohio, coordinates the high school alumni band performances, runs a Hall of Fame program and awards scholarships.
 I was a founding member in the late 1990s, stepped down for a few years and returned as a board member in 2014.

 - Member of Monroe International Friendship Association.
 This volunteer organization in Monroe, Mich., coordinates the sister city program and high school student exchange program for the City of Monroe and its sister city of Hofu, Japan.
-I have served as a host mom for visiting Japanese students four times and served as reception hostess for the city’s welcome party at Monroe City Hall several times.
+I have served as a host mom four times for visiting Japanese students and served as reception hostess several times for the delegation’s welcome party at Monroe City Hall.

 - University of South Carolina, Columbia, S.C., bachelor of arts in journalism, newspaper sequence, 1988.